Skip to main content

 Specify:

-• <image_id> — The ID of the image you copied in step 6;
+• <image_id> — ID of the image that you copied in step 6;

-• <pool_segment> — pool segment into which the image will be loaded, e.g. ru-1a The list of available pool segments can be viewed in the table below.
-Selectel Infrastructure;
+• <pool_segment>pool segment where the image will be uploaded, for example ru-1a.
+The list of available pool segments can be viewed in the Selectel Infrastructure table;

-• <x_auth_token> — The IAM token you copied in step 3;
+• <x_auth_token> — IAM token that you copied in step 3;

-• <object_storage_url> — image link in S3 of the form https://<uuid>.selstorage.ru/container_name/object_name which you obtained in step 7.
+• <object_storage_url> — link to the image in S3 like https://<uuid>.selstorage.ru/container_name/object_name, which you obtained in step 7.

-Download the vmdk from a file or from a link
+Upload vmdk from a file or via a link

-2. In the dashboard, on the top menu, click Products and select Cloud Servers.
+2. In the Control panel, on the top menu, click Products and select Cloud Servers.

 3. Go to the Images section.

-Images smaller than 16 GB are automatically replicated to neighboring segments in the pool.
+Images smaller than 16 GB are automatically replicated to adjacent pool segments in the location.

 8. Select a file or URL as the image source.

 9. If you selected a file, click Upload.
-If you selected URL, enter a link to the image file in https://example.com/file.raw format.
+If you selected a URL, enter the link to the image file in the https://example.com/file.raw format.

-• vmdk — if the virtual machine was exported from VMware in the format .ovf or you are booting a virtual disk with a type of MONOLITHIC_SPARSE;
+• vmdk — if the virtual machine was exported from VMware in .ovf format or you are uploading a virtual disk of type MONOLITHIC_SPARSE;

-• raw — if you boot a virtual disk with the type MONOLITHIC_FLAT.
+• raw — if you are uploading a virtual disk of type MONOLITHIC_FLAT.

 11. Select the container format:

-• ovf — if the virtual machine was exported from VMware in the format .ovf;
+• ovf — if the virtual machine was exported from VMware in .ovf format;

-• bare metal — if you boot a virtual disk with the type MONOLITHIC_SPARSE or MONOLITHIC_FLAT.
+• bare — if you are uploading a virtual disk of type MONOLITHIC_SPARSE or MONOLITHIC_FLAT.

-Once the image is created, you cannot change the minimum disk and memory sizes in the control panel.
+After an image is created, you cannot change the minimum disk and memory size in the Control panel.
 To change the minimum values, you will need to recreate the image or use the OpenStack CLI.

 13. Click Create.